Inside engineering: Carbon storage safety

-When Dr. Ganesh Dasari was a doctoral candidate at Cambridge University, he didn’t know that his passion for civil engineering would steer him toward becoming a leading expert in carbon storage technologies.
+When Dr. Ganesh Dasari was a doctoral candidate at Cambridge University, he didn’t know his passion for civil engineering would steer him toward becoming a leading expert in carbon storage technologies.

-Energy Factor spoke with Dr. Dasari to better understand how CO2 storage sites are carefully and rigorously selected.
+We spoke with Dr. Dasari to better understand how CO2 storage sites are carefully and rigorously selected.
 As a leader in locating potential CO2 storage sites for our carbon capture and storage projects, Dr. Dasari is an authority on safety considerations in carbon storage planning.